CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, domain-specific description with excellent specificity and trigger term coverage for its target audience of computational chemists and drug designers.
 The explicit exclusion ('Not for affinity prediction') is a nice touch for disambiguation.
-The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.

 Suggestions